United States Pentagon Police: Recruitment

 Officers (0083) and Agents (1811) of the Pentagon Force Protection Agency are federal officers, appointed under 10 U.S.C.
 Title 10 §2674 of the United States Code and possess federal authority, as authorized by Section 2674.
 They receive basic and advanced law enforcement training at the Federal Law Enforcement Training Centers location in Glynco, Georgia.

 The Pentagon Police Division has an assortment of career specialties including: Emergency Response Team, K-9, Mobile Patrol, Protective Services Unit, Evidence and Court Liaison, and Recruiting Division.
 As of April 2015 the Motorcycle Unit was disbanded.

 Units

-Pentagon Force Protection Agency Criminal Investigations & Office of Personnel Responsibility Directorate
+Pentagon Force Protection Agency Criminal Investigations & Office of Professional Responsibility Directorate

-The mission of the PFPA Criminal Investigation and Office of Personnel Responsibility is to investigate criminal acts occurring within the Pentagon and certain other designated DoD buildings, both U.S. Government owned and leased located within the National Capital Region (NCR).
+The mission of the PFPA Criminal Investigation and Office of Professional Responsibility is to investigate criminal acts occurring within the Pentagon and certain other designated DoD buildings, both U.S. Government owned and leased located within the National Capital Region (NCR).
 The CI/OPR is the investigative arm of the PFPA and as such, is responsible to respond to and investigate mainly felony offenses committed in the mentioned area of responsibility.

 PFPA CI/OPR has three distinct investigative missions: